Home Personal Injury Product Liability

 • Failure or insufficiency in warning

-Liability in tort may apply after a product is in marketplace, with knowledge that the user will likely not inspect it, and a deficiency causes injury.
+Liability in tort may apply after a product is put on the market with the knowledge that the user will likely not inspect it and a deficiency causes injury.

-A defectively manufactured product may have been done in a condition considered to be substandard.
-Defective products may be those which vary from the manufacturer’s intentions, or that are inconsistent to the other identical units.
-To prove a product defective, evidence must indicate that a malfunction led to the injury.
-A product may be determined as defective if there is a failure to equal the quality of comparable products, and may create liability for injuries.
+A defectively manufactured product may have been produced in a condition considered to be substandard.
+Defective products may be those that deviate from the manufacturer’s intentions or that are inconsistent with the other identical units.
+For one to prove a product defective, evidence must indicate that a malfunction led to the injury.
+A product may be determined as defective if there is a failure to equal the quality of comparable products, which can create liability for injuries.

-Anyone that is significant along the marketing or production supply chain may be subject to liability.
+Anyone who is significant along the marketing or production supply chain may be subject to liability.
 The necessary elements in proving such liability include:

 • The entity derived financial gain from the product.